ArteShow/Calculator/README.md

   Congratulations!
 You just started the calculator.

 == Usage ==
-  To interact with the calculator, open a terminal (e.g., Windows CMD or PowerShell) and use the following curl commands:
+  To interact with the calculator, open the Windows terminal:

+  Press Win + R, type cmd, and press Enter.

+  Important: The backslashes () in the JSON body are required to escape the double quotes ("), ensuring the expression is correctly interpreted by the program.

   Perform a calculation:
-  curl -X POST "http://localhost:8082/api/v1/calculate" -H "Content-Type: application/json" -d "{"expression": "2+2"}"
+  curl -X POST "http://localhost:8082/api/v1/calculate" -H "Content-Type: application/json" -d "{\"expression\": \"2+2\"}"

-  Modify {"expression": "2+2"} to use any arithmetic expression.
+  Modify {\"expression\": \"2+2\"} to use any arithmetic expression.

-  The response will be in the format: { "id": 1 }.
+  The response will be in the format: {"id": 1}.
 Note the ID.

   Retrieve all expressions:
   curl -X GET http://localhost:8082/api/v1/expressions

-  Example response: { "expression": { "2+2": { "id": 3, "status": 0, "result": 0, "Error": null } } }
+  Example response: {"expression":{"2+2":{"id": 1,"status": 200,"result": 4,"Error":""}}}

-  Here, the ID is 3.
+  Here, the ID is 1.
 This will show all previously evaluated expressions.

   Retrieve a specific expression by ID: curl -X GET http://localhost:8082/api/v1/expression/{your_id}

   Replace {your_id} with the actual ID from the previous command.

-  Example response: { "id": 4, "status": 200, "result": 4, "Error": null }
+  Example response: {"id": 4,"status": 200,"result": 4,"Error":""}

 == Cool Feature ==
   You can add a timer for an arithmetic operation, such as multiplication: